 In the world of foreclosure defense, many myths exist.
 Thanks to the email and the Internet, it’s easy to get the wrong information about this important area of law.
-The Massachusetts Foreclosure Law Blog presents the top 3 myths about foreclosure defense:
+Here are the top three myths about foreclosure defense:

 1. “With all the fraud by big banks and lawsuits against financial institutions, fighting a foreclosure is breeze.”